jalena/documentation/content/applications/services/helpdesk/overview/sla.rst

 =========================

 The :guilabel:`SLA Status Analysis` report tracks how quickly an :abbr:`SLA (Service Level Agreement)` is fulfilled, as well as the success rate of individual policies.
-It is found under :menuselection:`Helpdesk --> Reporting --> SLA Status Analysis`.
+Navigate to the report and corresponding pivot table by going to :menuselection:`Helpdesk --> Reporting --> SLA Status Analysis`.

 Using the Pivot view
 --------------------